-The Bonds are dated and accrue interest from December 1, 2020, with interest payable each March 1 and September 1 (each an "Interest Payment Date"), beginning March 1, 2021 (three months of interest), and mature on the dates and in the amounts and pay interest at the rates shown on the cover page hereof.
+The Bonds are dated December 1, 2021.
+Interest will accrue from the Date of Delivery with interest payable each March 1 and September 1 (each an "Interest Payment Date"), beginning March 1, 2022 (three months of interest), and mature on the dates and in the amounts and pay interest at the rates shown on the cover page hereof.
 The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one maturity and will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 No physical delivery of the Bonds will be made to the owners thereof.
 Initially, principal of and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "Book-Entry-Only System."
 Interest calculations are based upon a three hundred sixty (360) day year comprised of twelve (12) thirty (30) day months.